Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 ^ We are using single quotes to reduce the chances of the shell interpreting and rewriting characters when inside double quotes.

+- Then record the mongo shell login command and url login commands

 - **Authentication is disabled by default** when you install MongoDB.
 This is one of the most common and dangerous misconfigurations.
 Hackers often scan new servers for mongo and try to ransom the data.
 Without authentication, hackers can log into your Mongo database without needing credentials then have full permission to read/write/delete databases.
 	- Enable authorization for the mongo daemon (so that you can't just run `mongosh` or `mongo` then be able to show any databases):
 	```